 2. Chronic Stress

 The second factor that elevates setpoint weight is chronic stress.
 There are many physiological reasons why chronic stress elevates setpoint weight.
 When you’re stressed, your body releases extra glucose to give you the energy to fight or flee the threat.
-Your adrenal gland release the stress hormone cortisol which, among other things, triggers a release of insulin to usher this glucose into your cells.
+Your adrenal gland releases the stress hormone cortisol, which, among other things, triggers a release of insulin to usher this glucose into your cells.

 So as you can see, stress causes elevated levels of glucose, cortisol, and insulin, all of which can cause weight gain.
 Our caveman ancestors didn’t have to worry about weight gain because they dealt only with the short-term stresses of an actual life-or-death threat.
 For instance, they burnt off their excess glucose levels during their fight with the bear.
 After the threat had passed, the relaxation response set in, returning their cortisol and insulin levels to normal.
 They didn’t experience the “fight-or-flight” response unless their lives were actually threatened.

 That’s not how modern men and women handle stress.
 Most of us are chronically stressed, treating every problem as a life-or-death situation.
 The body reacts in kind.
 But since we’re always stressed, the relaxation response never occurs.
 Instead, our glucose, cortisol, and insulin levels become chronically elevated.
 This not only elevates setpoint weight and leads to weight gain, but it also increases the risk for type 2 diabetes and other chronic diseases.

 Try to de-stress every day.
 Meditate.
 Take a leisurely walk around the block.
 Read a good book.
 Practice deep-breathing exercises.
 Go hiking with friends.
 Anything you love doing will de-stress you.